wireapp/wire-docs/src/understand/overview.md

 ##### Signaling
 Signaling works completely differently than it does in coturn calls.
 Signaling is handled via HTTP, rather than UDP ports.
 This makes debugging easier, but does require the use of a load balancer in front of your Wire Calling Cluster, to handle HTTPS encrypted signaling.

 Wire clients attempting to create a conference call will use HTTPS to contact `https://sft1.example.com` and other SFT domains.
 This traffic arrives at the Wire Calling Cluster's load balancer, and is directed into the cluster through a standard nginx instance.
 This instance relays traffic to one of the 'join-call' ingresses, which in turn relays to the requested SFT server.
-As with coturn, clients will attempt to reserve on all of the nodes, and keep the reservation that 'arrives first'.
+As with Coturn, clients will attempt to reserve on all of the nodes, and keep the reservation that 'arrives first'.

 ##### Calling
 Once a conference call has been created, all participants will be notified of it over Wire messages, by telling the participants the DNS name and port to connect to.
 They will all connect through the appropriate calling firewall (identified by DNS), and traffic will be sent directly to a specific kubernetes node.